 Neil Franklin Garfield, Parkland, to be publicly reprimanded.
 (Admitted to practice: 1977) In at least four instances, Garfield accepted money to represent clients and failed to follow through.
 In one case, Garfield did not perform the work and, when asked for a refund, denied knowing the client.
 In other cases, he failed to communicate, charged excessive fees, failed to return refunds upon request and failed to timely respond to Bar inquiries.

 Neil Garfield’s frivolous filings and bogus legal theories have already cost at least one client, Zdislaw Maslanka, a wad of attorney fees in an utterly frivolous action to get his house free even though he remained current in his mortgage payments.
-As the below docket entries show, the Florida 4th District appellate panel affirmed the 17th Circuit trial court’s dismissal of the case and ordered Maslanka to pay the attorney fees of the two mortgage creditors that he sued.
+As the docket entries below show, the Florida 4th District appellate panel affirmed the 17th Circuit’s dismissal of the case and ordered Maslanka to pay the attorney fees of the two mortgage creditors that he sued.

 - 4D14-3015-Zdzislaw E. Maslanka v.
 Wells Fargo Home Mortgage and Embrace Home Loans